Meet the 2022-23

 Neighbors Together is executed in three distinct phases:

 Community Leadership Institute - Neighborhood residents and leaders who demonstrate an uncommon commitment to their communities are selected annually for a six-person team to attend NeighborWorks® America’s Community Leadership Institute (CLI).
 As described by NeighborWorks America, “CLI is an invitation-only, three-day training event that aims to strengthen the voices and skills of community, resident, and volunteer leaders.
 Participants from around the country attend in small teams from communities served by NeighborWorks Network organizations and their partners.
-They attend a full range of courses, and each participating team creates an action plan for making positive change in their community.”
+They attend a full range of courses, and each participating team creates an action plan for positive change in their community.”

 Local Solutions - After attending the national CLI event, Neighbors Together Team members meet with ANDP staff for support as they undertake the necessary research to identify their specific neighborhood issues and underlying causes.
 Over the next several months, the team and ANDP staff collaborate to create a half-day training event designed to address the specific concerns identified.
 Simultaneously, team members begin developing a plan of action and identifying community stakeholders to engage.
-The annual training event also serves as a sounding board and an opportunity to further develop team member plans.
+The annual training event also serves as a sounding board, and an opportunity to further develop team member plans.

 Creating Change - After participating in Neighbors Together for nearly a year, team members move forward with the information and resources they’ve gained in the process to address their neighborhood concerns.
 Most team members return to attend the annual training events to further their understanding of issues and skill development.